open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 Getter is an argument in `Extract` that get value from given field

-`Getter` allows a `HttpTextPropagator` to read propagated fields from a carrier.
+`Getter` allows a `TextPropagator` to read propagated fields from a carrier.

 One of the ways to implement it is `Getter` class with `Get` method as described below.